Vonage/vivid-3/libs/components/src/lib/nav-disclosure/README.md

 ## Accessibility

 The nav-disclosure has a `role` button.
-Sidenav-disclosure has `aria-expanded` set to true when the content is visible.
+Nav-disclosure has `aria-expanded` set to true when the content is visible.
 Otherwise, it is set to false.
-Sidenav-disclosure has a value specified for `aria-controls` that refers to the content.
+Nav-disclosure has a value specified for `aria-controls` that refers to the content.